syncfusion-content/javascript-docs/js/Diagram/Commands.md

 <td>
 align</td><td>
 <b>direction</b> (string)<br/>
-Values accepted-(“left”/“right”/“center”/“top”/“bottom”/“middle”)</td><td>
+Values accepted-(“left”, “right”, “center”, “top”, “bottom” or “middle”)</td><td>
-Align all the nodes/connectors in the selection list to the left/right/center/top/bottom/middle of the selection boundary</td></tr>
+Align all the nodes/connectors in the selection list to the left, right, center, top, bottom, middle of the selection boundary</td></tr>
 </table>